 How Can I Develop Positive Thoughts?

-By now, you’re most likely ready to start taking advantage of the magic of outrageous optimism.
-So, how do we do it?
-It’s actually much simpler than you may think.
+Assuming you’re ready to take advantage of outrageous optimism, how do we do it?
+Fortunately, it’s much simpler than you may think.

 If you’d like a little help getting started, you can start with these 7 easy ways to unleash more positivity into your life.

-It just takes a bit of initial kindling, and a little tending as time goes on, to turn a small spark of positivity into an overwhelming blaze of joy, enthusiasm, and accomplishment.
+It only takes some initial kindling and a little tending as time goes on to turn a tiny spark of positivity into an overwhelming blaze of joy, enthusiasm, and accomplishment.